Back to Louisiana

 • Increases the maximum allowable contribution rate to the Funding Deposit Account (FDA).

-• The amendment text is an actuarial note and does not provide specific legislative language, making it unclear how these changes will be implemented.
+• The amendment text is primarily an actuarial note and does not provide specific legislative language or details on all proposed changes.

 Plain English: HFAHB45 4267 3839 FOR OFFICE USE ONLY HOUSE FLOOR AMENDMENTS 2026 Regular Session Amendments proposed by Representative Bacala to Engrossed House Bill No.